bitmash/alipay-api-php/README.md

 ### notify_url

 The response will be in your `POST` data when Alipay notifies your specified `notify_url`.
-In this particular case, you will need to verify that the transaction and notification are legitimate and have not been used before to prevent duplication.
-Alipay returns a `notify_id` to help you accomplish this.
+Be sure to disable any CSRF security and remove the login requirement you might have in place for the `notify_url`.

 ### Response Types